 Wilkes and former Gwinnett County Clerk of Superior Court, Gary Yates, were the architects of the Georgia Superior Court Clerks' Cooperative Authority

 in November 2000 by the Council of Superior Court Clerks of Georgia and took office on January 1, 2001.
-He has been reappointed by the Council to the board three terms since then, with his most recent reappointment occurring in May 2011.
+He has been reappointed by the Council to the board since then.
 He was elected vice-chairperson of the Authority in 2001 and served in that position until 2012, when he was elected chairperson

 In 1989, Wilkes created and developed one of the nation's first court websites (www.libertyco.com